pyexcel-webwares/django-excel/doc/source/index.rst

    :param name_columns_by_row: uses the first row of the sheet to be record field names by default.
    :param keywords: additional keywords to pyexcel library
    :returns: a list of dictionary of the file content

+.. method:: iget_records(sheet_name=None, name_columns_by_row=0, **keywords)

+   :param sheet_name: same as :meth:`~django_excel.ExcelMixin.get_sheet`
+   :param name_columns_by_row: uses the first row of the sheet to be record field names by default.
+   :param keywords: additional keywords to pyexcel library
+   :returns: a generator for a list of dictionary of the file content

 .. method:: get_book(**keywords)